XxhaimanxX/configuration-management/assignments/Session-1-HW/1-assignment.md

 add `node1` to the group with an ip address set ssh user for this group

-2. Run ad hoc commands on the web group:
+2. Create a playbooks that runs the following tasks on the web group:

 - Using the file module - create the following directories on the web group:
 ~/opsschool
 ~/opsschool/ansible

-- With the User module create this user:
+- With the User module create a user with a password:
 name: opsschool
 password: 0p$Sch00l
 homedir: /opsschool

-3. Create your first playbook to set up docker on the nodes:
+3. Create your a playbook to set up docker on the nodes:

 How to install docker - [here](https://docs.docker.com/engine/install/ubuntu/)

-Install required packages
+- Install required packages
-Update the apt package index
+- Update the apt package index
-Add docker’s official GPG key
+- Add docker’s official GPG key
-Add docker apt repo
+- Add docker apt repo
-Update the apt package index
+- Update the apt package index
-Install docker
+- Install docker
-Restart docker
+- Restart docker
-Use handlers to restart service
+- Use handlers to restart service

 ## Part 2